 - The soles of the feet, tinea pedis or athlete’s foot.

-Ringworm can be treated over the counter with a variety of methods including:
+Ringworm can be treated over the counter using one of several methods.
+Among your options are:

 - Anti-Fungal Creams